trisfaizal/Marketing-Site/_posts/2017-05-23-pricing-update-and-organisation-support.md

 - Branding
 - SAML -->

+To ease the transfer to Organisations we have added the ability to transfer sites between accounts.
+Transfers will ensure all data related to a site is transferred to the new owner with a request and accept process.
+Read more in the [transfers documentation](#).

+---

 ### What's Next?

-This is our largest release in 2017 so far, we hope to keep up this momentum and bring in some highly requested features soon.
+This is our largest release in 2017 so far, we plan to keep up this momentum and bring in some highly requested features soon.
 In the next few months we plan to improve our SSL offering, provide better support for large sites, and generally improve existing features.
 As always our feature development is driven by user feedback and usage statistics.
 If you need anything or just want a chat be sure to reach out to support.

+**TLDR;** Better team pricing, Organisations support and transfer sites